msuru-coder-notgamer/DOSimple/README.md

 # DOSimple

-> DOSimple is made with the help of otya128's WineVDM (OTVDM).
+> DOSimple is made with the help of otya128's WineVDM (OTVDM) v0.8.1.

 DOSimple is a _simple DOS emulator_ made with the help of **_OTVDM_**.